MOVES-StanChart names Kevin Burke global head of financial markets sales

-July 7 Standard Chartered PLC said on Friday it appointed Kevin Burke as global head-financial markets sales, effective July 10.
+July 7 (Reuters) - Standard Chartered PLC said on Friday it appointed Kevin Burke as global head-financial markets sales, effective July 10.

 Burke, who has more than 26 years of experience in client coverage and multi-asset sales, most recently served at Deutsche Bank as the head of institutional client group, debt, Asia Pacific.